Ethanol Flexible Fuel Vehicle Conversions

 Updated July 29, 2011

-Rising gasoline prices and concerns about climate change have greatly increased public interest in ethanol use, including E85 (85% ethanol, 15% gasoline).
-Vehicle manufacturers currently offer E85-compatible flexible fuel vehicles (FFVs) in a wide variety of makes and models at little or no extra cost.
+Vehicle manufacturers currently offer E85 (85% ethanol, 15% gasoline)-compatible flexible fuel vehicles (FFVs) in a wide variety of makes and models at little or no extra cost.
 In spite of the availability of new and used FFVs, many consumers are curious about the prospects for converting their existing gasoline vehicles to operate on E85.

 EPA oversees the process by which manufacturers of conversion systems can obtain a Certificate of Conformity or an exemption from the federal tampering prohibition, depending on the age of the converted vehicle.
 This process certifies the converted vehicle, not the conversion system by itself.
 EPA testing procedures for FFV conversions ensure that the converted vehicle meets emissions standards and all vehicle components and materials will be compatible with E85 for as long as the vehicle remains on the road.